Aesthetics

-Aesthetics (Note: Less commonly spelled esthetics) is the branch of philosophy that studies beauty, taste, and related phenomena.
+Aesthetics (Note: Less commonly spelled esthetics or æsthetics) is the branch of philosophy that studies beauty, taste, and related phenomena.
 In a broad sense, it includes the philosophy of art, which examines the nature of art, artistic creativity, the meanings of artworks, and audience appreciation.

 Aesthetic properties are features that influence the appeal of objects.
-They include aesthetic values, which express positive or negative qualities, like the contrast between beauty and ugliness.
+They include aesthetic values, which express positive or negative qualities, such as the contrast between beauty and ugliness.
 Philosophers debate whether aesthetic properties have objective existence or depend on the subjective experiences (Note: This is expressed in the proverb "beauty is in the eye of the beholder".) of observers.
 According to a common view, aesthetic experiences are associated with disinterested pleasure detached from practical concerns.
 Taste is a subjective sensitivity to aesthetic qualities, and differences in taste can lead to disagreements about aesthetic judgments.

 Artworks are artifacts or performances typically created by humans, encompassing diverse forms such as painting, music, dance, architecture, and literature.
-Some definitions focus on their intrinsic aesthetic qualities, while others understand art as a socially constructed category.
+Some definitions focus on their intrinsic aesthetic qualities; others understand art as a socially constructed category.
 Art interpretation and criticism seek to identify the meanings of artworks.
 Discussions focus on elements such as what an artwork represents, which emotions it expresses, and what the author's underlying intent was.

-Many fields investigate aesthetic phenomena, examining their roles in ethics, religion, and everyday life as well as the psychological processes involved in aesthetic experiences.
+Many fields of study investigate aesthetic phenomena, examining their roles in ethics, religion, and everyday life, as well as the psychological processes involved in aesthetic experiences.
 Comparative aesthetics analyzes the similarities and differences between traditions such as Western, Indian, Chinese, Islamic, and African aesthetics.
-Aesthetic thought has its roots in antiquity but only emerged as a distinct field of inquiry in the 18th century when philosophers systematically engaged with its foundational concepts.
+Aesthetic thought has its roots in antiquity but only emerged as a distinct field of inquiry in the 18th century when philosophers systematically engaged with the subject.